 Suppose you want to build a library containing shared sprites and tile sources.
-You start by setting up a new project in the Defold dashboard (see the Workflow documentation for details).
+You start by setting up a new project.
 Decide what folders you want to share from the project and add the names of those folders to the include_dirs property in the Project settings.
 If you want to list more than one folder, separate the names with spaces:

-The Defold server needs to know that the project contain folders that should be shared.
-Therefore, make sure to Synchronize your project.
-Now, before we can add this library to another project we need to a way to locate the library.
+Before we can add this library to another project we need a way to locate the library.

 Open the project that you would like to access the library from.
 In the project settings, add the Library URL to the dependencies property.
 You can specify multiple dependent projects if you want.
 Just add them one by one using the

 + button and remove using the